AbdullahMPrograms/ReBind/README.md

 # ReBind GUI (Python)
 TO DO:
-- program and modifier dropdown values should read from remapped_keys in json to populate options
-  - modifier is currently added as test to key_to_be_replaced, should rather be the same way as program/layer
-  - new remappedkeys format should be: Program(if it exists)/global -> layer -> modifer(if it exists) -> key
-  - maybe make it so that it will be "modifier: ____" like it is "key: ___"
-- fix being able to reset global bind when in program bind (create_button function handles this)
+- disable buttons, search, segmented button untill create_remappable_buttons finishes (avoids generation of buttons in results)

 - re-add x to notification frame, now if click on notification frame it will close
+- fix the notification progress bar if more then 1 opened (maybe set hardcoded time using after)

 - for layouts several things need to be changed
   - the keys_frame will now be called keyboard_keys_frame and placed in keyboard_frame (follow gmmk packaging)
   - in the JSON file for the layout each button should have "key_colour_1" "key_colour_2" for proper keyboard colour layouts (like keycaps)
   - the spacing for the keys will need to be reset to 0,0 and remove the max_x max_y code

-- fix the notification progress bar if more then 1 opened (maybe set hardcoded time using after)
 - for numwheel, add segmented button at the top of the replace_key_window to select between (press, left, right)
 - make it so that scroll bar appears only if hovering over replace buttons in replace_key_window
   - can be done with frame enter/leave + sidebar_button_color
 - modifier shift should show the shift number keys, shift + 2 = @

-- to speed up the replace key window async build the keys when open window
-  - do later, too complicated
-  - USE .after for all threaded calls (does not interrupt main loop)

 - maybe make the keyboard frame update only after the sidebar has been expanded in the animation ver